blongworth/hgis/README.md

 -   Fine tune capillary length for best flow to source over pCO2 range of full size sample
 -   How to handle &lt; 1 Atm in vials.
 Backfill?
--   Measure test samples prepped on Gilson (7mL CO2, Atm pressure)
+-   Measure more test samples prepped on Gilson (7mL CO2, Atm pressure)
+-   Test higher dillution (5% CO2 in He)
 -   Define blank, determine whether current-balance correction is needed.
 -   Refine normalization and error propagation for data reduction.

 ## Development

+2021-02-12 - Clean source in preparation for next tests.
+Lots of black residue on CO2 delivery arm.
+Flushed steel delivery capillary.

+2021-02-05 - Tested a series of carbonate samples prepared on Gilson.
+Tested C-1, TIRI-F, TIRI-I, C-2, and NOSAMS2.
+Used \~32mg carbonate to
+produce \~7mL CO2.
+Problems with clogging and low currents limited quality of tests.

 2021-01-29 - Ran a series of vial tests with modern and dead CO2 to assess reproducibility.